transitland/playground/README.md

 The [Transitland Playground](https://transit.land/playground) is a friendly interface for the [Datastore API](https://github.com/transitland/transitland-datastore), providing a way to view and download transit data without writing any lines of code.

+To run the Playground locally, use `bundle exec jekyll serve`.

 ---

 ## Contact